 Appendix 3 - Common examples of consultancy services

 - A person or firm engaged primarily to advise on the financial viability of a government business enterprise would be a consultant.

-- A person or firm engaged primarily to provide routine auditing or routine accounting services even though that includes professional advice would not be a consultant.
+- A person or firm engaged primarily to provide routine auditing or routine accounting services would not be a consultant.